sotw/hmDictUtils/README.md

-###A Tool Set for Everyday Reading and Writing in Console only
+### A Tool Set for playing Python

->In console, you put your fingure on mouse, you lose.
+> In console, you put your fingure on mouse, and you lose.

 Seriously, this tool set is just to satisfy personal ambitious to write down an idea in code **immediately** no mater how stupid it is.